melchua/GratefulGrasshopper/README.md

-# Project Grasshopper: Mel Edition
+# The Grateful Grasshopper

+## A Drake Street Studios Joint

 ![Grasshopper Cartoon Image](https://s19532.pcdn.co/wp-content/uploads/2017/05/Screen-Shot-2017-05-19-at-8.51.28-AM-1.png)

 ### Summary

-This project’s objective is to further the team’s knowledge and experience with mobile app development, React Native and various AWS technologies by making a Todo Application.
+Our goal is to use new technologies along with React-Native to get an app on the AppStore.

 ### Application Functionality

-The cross-platform (iOS & Android) mobile Todo application will allow users, when authenticated, to create Todo items and to perform CRUD actions (update and delete) on those Todo items.
-The app should be intuitive and easy to use; if you think of other features or functionality that you believe would maximize users’ experience with the Todo app feel free to add those in!
+The cross-platform (iOS & Android) mobile Gratitude application will allow users, when authenticated, to create Gratitudes and to perform CRUD actions (update and delete) on those Gratitudes.

 ### User Interface Requirements

 - [ ] Authentication flow
 - [ ] Login/ Signup screens
 - [ ] Verification Code screen (after sign up)
-- [ ] Todos List Screen - List out and mark Todos as completed in a FlatList
+- [ ] Gratitudes List Screen - List out Gratitudes in a FlatList
-- [ ] Todo Creation
+- [ ] Gratitude Creation
-- [ ] Todo Edit (re-use Creation UI?)
+- [ ] Gratitude Edit (re-use Creation UI?)
-- [ ] Todo Detail Screen (Location?
-Notes?
-Priority?)
+- [ ] Gratitude Detail Screen (Location?
+Notes?)
-- [ ] Profile Screen - photograph(s), biography, Todo Completion Count, etc.
+- [ ] Profile Screen - ?
       \*\* Try to keep UI components as simple as possible and reusable if possible.

 ### Frontend Technology Requirements